-- From mid-September to January: Introduction to financial management, microfinance from conception to management, banking and microfinance, contracting and microfinance products, social issues and public policy in microfinance, introduction to rural development.
+- From mid-September to January: Introduction to financial management, microfinance from conception to management, banking and microfinance, contracting and microfinance products, financial inclusion, introduction to rural development,

-- From February to April: Topics in microfinance, case studies in financial planning and risk management, assessment of microfinance, case studies in ethical issues in microfinance.
+- From February to April: Digital finance, financial planning and risk management, assessment of microfinance, commercialization of microfinance,

 Courses (all in English) are held 4-5 times a week in the evening hours (from 6 pm to 9 pm).
-Occasionally, some courses may be organized on Saturdays from 9 am to 12 pm.
+Some courses may be organized on Saturdays from 9 am to 12 pm.

 03/ Conditions of admission

 Admission is delivered by the European Microfinance Programme Management Committee upon a commission evaluation of the candidates.